Gibson Les Paul: Marc Bolan

 Marc Bolan of T.Rex played a late-50s Les Paul, potentially a stripped Goldtop, later refitted with a Les Paul Custom neck.
 Gibson recreated this unique guitar in 2011, producing 450 examples including 100 hand-aged, numbered versions and 350 utilising the vintage original spec process.
 The guitars are notable for the custom-made PAF-reproduction uncovered humbucker pickups.
 The guitars feature a custom finish, referred to by Gibson as "Bolan chablis".

 Adam Jones

 Adam Jones of Tool has played a 1979 Silverburst Les Paul since the bands inception.
 The guitars themselves were created for a short amount of time.
 Jones said in an interview in 1995 that he once owned 5 at a time.
 In June 2020, Adam Jones announced via his Instagram that a signature model made by Gibson based on his guitar was in production.
 Two different models were made: a custom version that was sold for a limited time and a standard version which is more readily available.
 Jones later teased an Epiphone signature in 2021 of the same guitar, which was first released in December 2022 as one of seven collectible versions featuring visual art at the back.

+Noel Gallagher

+When Oasis launched their 2025 reunion tour, lead guitarist Noel Gallagher took to the stage with a "mystery guitar," a Les Paul model recognizable for its aged ebony finish and unique nickel-covered soapbar P-90 pickups.
+The guitar, Gibson said, had been developed over more than a year and a half and was based on a 1960 Les Paul Standard model.
+In August 2025, Gibson released a limited production of the guitar, called the Custom Noel Gallagher Les Paul Standard.
+Only 25 were made, each representing a song from Oasis' setlist and accompanied by a sheet of lyrics handwritten and signed by Gallagher.
+Gibson released a non-limited production model, the Gibson Noel Gallagher Les Paul Standard, later that year.